XiplusChenyu/Object-Location-DQN/Logs.md

 # Run VM background
 **Must** use tmux to run: http://louiszhai.github.io/2017/09/30/tmux/ TMUX allow users run several program in terminal without keeping ssh coonections.

 # Requirements (done)
-- Python 2.7
-- install packages in requirements.txt (already add opencv-python)
-- install tensorflow 0.10.0 (with whl file, the file in this repo is for Mac OS X, see https://github.com/tensorflow/tensorflow/blob/v0.10.0rc0/tensorflow/g3doc/get_started/os_setup.md for other versions)
 - install tff LiberationMono-Regular
 - download VOC2012
-- See readme 2 for more